 State Mercury-Added Labeling Guidelines

-The states of Connecticut, Louisiana, Maine, Massachusetts, Minnesota, New York, Rhode Island, Vermont, and Washington1 prohibit the sale of mercury-added products unless they have a label indicating that the product contains mercury and information concerning proper disposal.
+The states of Connecticut, Louisiana, Maine, Massachusetts, Minnesota, New York, Rhode Island, Vermont, and Washington (lamps only) prohibit the sale of mercury-added products unless they have a label indicating that the product contains mercury and information concerning proper disposal.
 The label must meet certain specified standards (standard labeling) regarding wording, size, location, visibility, and durability unless, the states have approved an alternative labeling to standard labeling that allows the manufacturer to vary from one or more of the specified standards.
+The purpose of labeling mercury-added products is to:

 What Products Require Labeling?